trisberg/springone-explore-2023/TAP-checkpoint-restore-modifications.md

 > **Note: This is experimental and should only be used on clusters used for testing or exploration.**

+> Credit: Thanks to [Timo Salm](https://github.com/timosalm) for figuring all of this out and creating scripts for us.

 ## For a TAP cluster with pod security enabled via Kyverno

 > Note: This requires cluster admin permissions